NaveenPrasanth/naveenprasanth.github.io/_posts/2023-05-20-irrational_numbers.md

 I often think about what kind of problems people would have faced before inventing things and how the invention would solve them.
 In this pursuit of knowledge, I pondered upon how math would have been before the invention of real numbers.
 What kind of gaps they were having in their models?
 That's when I came to an understanding that irrational numbers are natural and part of our existence.

 There are infinite numbers between 0 and 1.
 But there are two sets of infinities within this range,
 1. Numbers that you get from dividing any one integer by another integer.
-Eg. Splitting a pizza between 5 friends, everyone gets 20% or 0.2 pizza or 0.42069.
-We all studied how to get the fraction of any real in school.
+Eg. Splitting a pizza between 5 friends, everyone gets 20% or 0.2 pizza.
+We all studied how to get the fraction of any real in school like 0.42069.
 2. Numbers that contradict *type 1* .
 Eg. *1.41421356...*, *3.14159265358979323846...*, *2.71828182845904523536...*
 The '...' simply means the number goes on and we cannot get a fraction out of this.
 But why would we care about a number that goes on infinitely? more importantly, Can I split a pizza between 5 friends using these numbers?